ninjamuffin99/MonsterMashing/questions.md

-- How many homeless people in san francisco?
+- How many homeless people are in san francisco?
 - Is this your first time wanking with us?
 If so, leave a rating!
 - Is nutella actually good by itself?
 Be honest.
--
+- "I'll strangle you" -digi
+- We've got loli unless you're the FBI, then it's just traditional, wholesome monster banging; missionary style.
+- You into feet?
+Call me, if you can tell which dev I am hahaha #lonely